processing/p5.js-web-editor/developer_docs/testing.md

 ### Connected Components

 Although it's possible to export the components as unconnected components for testing (and in this case you would just manually pass in the props that redux provides), the codebase is being migrated to use hooks, and in this case, that approach no longer works.
 It also doesn't work if we render components that have connected subcomponents.
 Thus, for consistency, we suggest testing all redux components while they're connected to redux.
-We can do this with redux-mock-store.
+We can do this with ``redux-mock-store``.

 This works like so:
 1. Import the reduxRender function from ``client/test_utils.js``